mmondics/aiops-z/README.md

 11. **Set the time frame to Last Hour and click the Live button.**

-    You are now seeing metrics for our environment over the previous hour, and it is updating in real time.
+    You are now seeing metrics for our environment over the previous hour, and it is updating in real time with up to 1 second granularity and no sampling.

     The next thing to notice is the menu on the left side of the page.
 If you hover over the left side panel, you will see a menu of links that will let you dive into different sections of the Instana dashboard, rather than seeing every option.